JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 # CoderDojo Ponce Springs 6/29/2013 Event Outline and Resources

-Here is what we'll have available on the first session.
-We've broken it down into someething for:
+# What to bring

+* Bring a laptop for your child.
+We don't have any loaner laptops this time.
+* We'll have softdrinks and water and a some snacks, but if you'd like to bring some other snacks to share, that would be great.

+# When you arrive

+We'll have five separate areas, broken down for different student skill levels:

-* Beginner level students
+* For **beginner level** students
+  * Workshop A: Building your own web site, or:
+  * Workshop B: Learn to program with Python
-* Intermediate level students
+* For **intermediate level** students
+  * Workshop C: Build the classic arcade game Pong in HTML, CSS, and JavaScript, or:
+  * Workshop D: Make battling JavaScript robots!
-* Advanced level students
+* For **advanced level** students

-We'll have a mixture of tutorials / workshops for the beginniner and intermediate students.

-And, for the advanced students, an "open space" with ample time for seeking advice and help on coding challenges that they want to tackle in this and future sessions.
-We need advanced students to help us and each other to set the agenda for what they want to pursue and become experts in!
+  * Open space and pair programming lab: show us what you've coded and tell us where you want to go!

+All four workshops will start around 2:15 PM.
+So, you'll need to either be in one, or be in the open space area for advanced level students.
+Read on for all details.

+# Full details

-Below are all the details.
-Only the beginner's `Python Turtle` session requires any special software to download ahead of time.
+**Note:** Only the beginner's `Python Turtle` session requires any special software to download ahead of time.

-# Beginner level students
+# Beginner level workshops

 For students of any age that are totally new or have little exposure to programming and / or web development.

-## Tutorial / Workshop 1: Building your own web site
+## Workshop A: Building your own web site

 ### Software to install on your laptop before you attend